 Pennsy works with more than just polymers, we design with metals utilizing forging, stamping, and castings.
 Pennsy led the railroad industry to consider, test and deploy a split wedge vertical damping system, still widely used by the railroads today.

 Though some of these products now belong to other companies, Pennsy continues to be an innovative developer.
-Pennsy’s Resilient Air Hose Support, as well as a universal product offering in polymer wear components, have become a staples in our industry.
+Pennsy’s Resilient Air Hose Support, as well as a universal product offering in polymer wear components, have become a staple in our industry.

 Recently we have developed a lightweight rerailer which weighs under 100 lbs per rerailer, removing over 70lbs from the system, and has become the industry standard.
 Pennsy has also developed a Pedestal Roof liner that outperforms previous designs and is now used by the majority of the industry.
 Pennsy continues to be on the leading edge of product development and new freight applications.